Secretary (2002 film): Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based on 157 reviews, with an average rating of 6.8/10.
-The website's critics consensus states, "Maggie Gyllenhaal impresses in this romantic comedy with a kinky twist."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 77% based on 155 reviews, with an average rating of 6.8/10.
+The website's critics consensus reads, "Maggie Gyllenhaal impresses in this romantic comedy with a kinky twist."
 Many critics noted the film's original take on themes of sadomasochism, with Roger Ebert saying that the film "approaches the tricky subject ... with a stealthy tread, avoiding the dangers of making it either too offensive, or too funny".
 Ain't It Cool News commented: "Perhaps there is something bold about saying that pain can bring healing as long as it's applied by the right hand, but even that seems obvious and even normal thanks to Gyllenhaal."

 Box office

-The film grossed $4.1 million in the U.S and Canada, and $9.3 million worldwide.
+The film grossed $4.1 million in the United States and Canada, and $9.3 million worldwide.

 Controversy

-The film's exploration of a BDSM romantic relationship and Spader's character bearing the last name "Grey" have drawn comparisons to the 50 Shades of Grey franchise, with some suspecting the former inspired the E.L.
-James series.
+The film's exploration of a BDSM romantic relationship and Spader's character bearing the last name "Grey" have drawn comparisons to the Fifty Shades of Grey franchise, with some suspecting the former inspired the E. L. James series.

-In the Discovery+ documentary series House of Hammer, it is alleged that Secretary was a favorite film of actor Armie Hammer.
-Hammer allegedly screened the film for Courtney Vucekovich, one of the numerous women to come forward with sexual abuse allegations against the former actor.
+The film was criticized for idealizing a potentially abusive relationship, which begins without explicit consent, by Emily Kenway in LitHub and Adele Melander-Dayton in PopMatters.